 We know that helping leaders grow is a vital part of succeeding as a church.
 There’s no doubt about that.
 When the leaders get better, everything gets better.

-But often, there are things we tend to do as Pastors and Church Leaders, that actually keep leaders from growing into their full potential, and making our churches a “less-than-desirable” place to commit.
+But often, there are things we tend to do as Pastors and Church Leaders, that actually keep leaders from growing into their full potential and making our churches a “less-than-desirable” place to commit.

-9 Ways to STOP Leaders in your Church
+Here are 9 Ways to STOP Leaders in your Church

 As Pastors and Executive-Level Leaders, we need to get Crystal Clear on the Vision.
 If it’s constantly moving, it deflates the ones who are pouring themselves into supporting our Vision.

 Most of the leaders in our churches are volunteers – they aren’t being paid with money.
 With that said, the currency we use to pay them is PRAISE.
 They want to KNOW that they are doing a good job, and that their efforts are being noticed.
-It’s easy to do, but requires intentionality.
+It’s easy to do but requires intentionality.

 One of the most common “Leader-Killers” is not trusting them with the weight of responsibility.
 They may not do all the right things every time, but leaders thrive in an environment where they are given responsibility, not just tasks to complete.

-The greatest leaders aren’t on thrones, but are in the trenches with their team.
+The greatest leaders aren’t on thrones but are in the trenches with their team.
 They position themselves as servants, not lords.

-Jesus was such a great example of this, and taught his disciples this concept.
+Jesus was such a great example of this and taught his disciples this concept.
 Read His words…

 Matthew 20:25-28 – Jesus called them together and said, “You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
 Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave – just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”

-If all of your interactions are about their tasks, they’ll feel more like a working employee than a partner in ministry.
+If all your interactions are about their tasks, they’ll feel more like a working employee than a partner in ministry.
 Connecting on a “personal relationship” helps both of you.
-It creates a bond, and strengthens the passion in both of you to continue pursuing the call of God on your lives.
+It creates a bond and strengthens the passion in both of you to continue pursuing the call of God on your lives.

 People who are verbally recognized as “leaders”, but never invited to the decision table, feel like they’re on the outside.
-Simply asking for their input validates their role, and also actually strengthens your decision-making process.
+Simply asking for their input validates their role, and actually strengthens your decision-making process.
 They don’t have to be involved in every decision, but if it’s connected to their area of ministry, they probably have some perspective you haven’t thought of yet.

 Leaders have a target on their backs.
 The enemy HATES the leaders in your church.
-We have to watch over their Spiritual Health using every means possible – meetings at your house, coffee meet-ups where you ask direct questions, talking about it when you notice something is off.
+We have to watch over their Spiritual Health using every means possible – meetings at your house, coffee meetups where you ask direct questions, talking about it when you notice something is off.
 Yes, they’re gifted and strong, but they’re also vulnerable.

 Strong leaders understand the need to lead other leaders.
 Without this key element, our churches will be stuck with a small group of decision-makers, and everybody else is simply doing work.
 But when we intentionally invest in the leaders God has sent to us, we instantly raise the roof of potential for the entire church, and what God wants to accomplish in our city.